Gkcloud5/Better-future/Learning/Linux/Advanced/Process/Memory monitoring.md

 * swpd - Amount of virtual memory used
 * free - Amount of free memory
 * buff - Amount of memory used as buffers [[Buffering]]
+* cache - Amount of memory used as cache
+	* cache is high speed storage area that used to store frequently accessed data or instruction for faster access.

+##### swap:

+* si - amount of memory swapped in from disk
+* so - amount of memory swapped out to disk

+##### Interrupts:

+*